Spenz7/StudyFilter/README.md

 - The extension blocks or allows websites based on your whitelist and blacklist.
 - Customize your lists through the popup UI.
-- When a site is blocked, a reminder page will be shown.
+- When a site is blocked, a customizable reminder page will be shown.

 **Logic:**